This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Odd work schedules or frequent travel

 How is insomnia diagnosed?

 Your healthcare provider will ask when your symptoms began and how often you cannot sleep.
-He will ask if you take any medicines that can cause insomnia, such as blood pressure medicine.
-He will ask if you have a medical condition, such as GERD, or a mental health condition, such as depression.
-He may also have you take a survey about your sleep.
+He or she will ask if you take any medicines that can cause insomnia, such as blood pressure medicine.
+He or she will ask if you have a medical condition, such as GERD, or a mental health condition, such as depression.
+You may also take a survey about your sleep.

 How is insomnia treated?

 - Cognitive behavioral therapy (CBT) helps you find ways to relax, decrease stress, and improve sleep.

 - Medicines may help you sleep more regularly or help you feel less anxious.
 Take them as directed.

 What can I do to improve my sleep?